wazo-pbx/xivo-blog/README.md

 Publishing
 ==========

 Publishing is done via github pages.
+The first time you clone the repository, run this command to setup branches needed for publishing:

+    make github_setup

-Once the blog is ready, run the following command:
+Once you are ready to publish your articles, run the following command:

     make github